wildfly/quickstart/ejb-security/README.md

 When you access the application, you should get a browser login challenge.

-After a successful login using UserA/password, the browser will display the following security info:
+After a successful login using `user`/`password`, the browser will display the following security info:

     Successfully called Secured EJB

-                Principal : UserA
+    Principal : user
-                Remote User : UserA
+    Remote User : user
     Authentication Type : BASIC

-Change the role in the quickstart /src/main/webapp/WEB-INF/classes/roles.properties files to 'gooduser1'.
+Change the role in the quickstart `/src/main/webapp/WEB-INF/classes/roles.properties` files to `notauthorized`.
 Rebuild the application using by typing the following command:

     mvn clean package

 Re-deploy the application by typing:

     mvn jboss-as:deploy

 Refresh the browser, clear the active login, and you should get a security exception similar to the following:

     HTTP Status 403 - Access to the requested resource has been denied

     type Status report
     message Access to the requested resource has been denied description Access to the specified resource (Access to the requested resource has been denied) has been forbidden.